ihengki17/workshop-fsi/README.md

 ## <a name="step-8"></a>Perform complex joins using Flink to combine the records into one topic
-Kafka topics and schemas are always in sync with our Flink cluster.
-Any topic created in Kafka is visible directly as a table in Flink, and any table created in Flink is visible as a topic in Kafka.
+Kafka topics and schemas are always in sync with our for streaming processing.
+Any topic created in Kafka is visible directly as a table in ksqlDB, and any table created in Flink is visible as a topic in Kafka.
 Effectively, Flink provides a SQL interface on top of Confluent Cloud.

 1. From the Confluent Cloud UI, click on the **Environments** tab on the navigation menu.
 Choose your environment.
 2. Click on your **Confluent Cloud Cluster**